ultraseedbox/USB-Docs/UltraSeedbox Applications/Deluge/Extra Guides/Limiting Seeding Ratio in Deluge.md

 #### Bandwidth

-* Here, you can set your labelled torrents your maximum DL, UL, connections and upload slots.
+* Here, you can set your labeled torrents your maximum DL, UL, connections and upload slots.
   * We do not recommend throttling upload speed on any trackers, whether is public or private.
 Throttling speeds will be detected by the tracker and your download speeds will also be throttled to a crawl or will be IP banned.
   * We recommend seeding them at a certain ratio instead.